hitobito/development/README.md

 We're glad you want to setup your machine for hitobito development 💃

+> For an easy to use quick start solution you can use [devcontainers and codespaces][devcontainers].

+[devcontainers]: docs/Devcontainer.md

 ## System Requirements

 You need to have [Docker][docker] and _[docker-compose][doco]_ installed on your computer.